Questions and Answers

 -

-Citizens affected by mining damage are entitled to compensation from the mining company that caused the damage or the holder of the underlying mining licence (in this case KIT).
+Citizens affected by mining damages are entitled to compensation from the mining company that caused the damage or the holder of the underlying mining licence (in this case KIT).
 This also applies to seismic surveys, exploratory drilling or geophysical measurement campaigns.

 Further information: